danintel/sawtooth-cookiejar/README.md

 ```bash
 sudo docker-compose up --build
 ```
-The docker file creates a genesis block, which contains initial Sawtooth settings, then generates Sawtooth and client keys, and starts the Validator, Settings TP, and REST API.
+The `docker-compose.yaml` file creates a genesis block, which contain initial Sawtooth settings, generates Sawtooth and client keys, and starts the Validator, Settings TP, and REST API.

 # Usage

-Launch the client shell container as follows:
+In a separate shell from above, launch the client shell container:
 ```bash
 sudo docker exec -it cookiejar-client bash
 ```